 Commandment #3: Thou shall have reached the Full Retirement Sum in your CPF SA

-So if you haven’t already reached your Full Retirement Sum in your CPF SA, you have no reason to be considering investing your CPF money.
+So if you haven’t already reached your Full Retirement Sum in your CPF SA, you have a lower risk option than investing your CPF OA money.

 Commandment #4: Thou shall only invest your CPF OA monies